conda/conda-dot-org/blog/2026-03-11-conda-standards-ceps.md

 The first CEP we wrote (and approved!) in this direction was [CEP 26](https://github.com/conda/ceps/blob/main/cep-0026.md), where we discussed what valid identifiers for packages and channels look like.
 This was the first time that the community was explicitly saying that unicode characters are not allowed in conda package names.
 Yes, `conda-build` [would happily build](https://github.com/conda/conda-build/blob/2ec652f69c94a0ec5f339c221c1cff54218e2c7c/tests/test-recipes/metadata/unicode_all_over/love-feedstock/meta.yaml#L1) `❤️-1.0-0.tar.bz2` for you.

-Writing that CEP we realized we had to leave many details out.
-We only went so far as to say which characters are allowed in a version string, but not how these are structured.
+While writing that CEP, we realized we had to leave many details out.
+We only went so far as to say which characters are allowed in a version string, but not how these strings are structured.
 We knew that opening that can of worms was a free ticket for quite the rabbit hole.
 But the only way is through, so there we went, and this is what happened:

 ```mermaid
 flowchart TD